 frequently asked questions

-Board of Nursing to offer a bachelor of science degree in nursing.
+Yes!
+Huntington University offers a bachelor of science degree in nursing (BSN).
 The

 BSN program is built upon a liberal arts foundation and Christian